Itay2805/TomatOS-old/TomatKernel/memory/README.md

 ## Virtual Memory
 Kernel is located at 1MB
-The kernel HEAP is located at 500MB and is until 1GB The Current process HEAP is located at 3GB, growing down to 1GB The Current process code is located at 2GB
+The kernel HEAP is located at 5MB and is until 10MB The application heap is located at 10MB, growing up to 4GB Note that when the heap is loaded, it will also be used to allocate the space for the stack and for the executeable

-So the application executeable and all of it's drivers can take up to 1GB